vitrivr/ADAMpro/docs/README.md

 ./spark-submit --master "local[4]" --driver-memory 2g --executor-memory 2g --class org.vitrivr.adampro.main.Startup $ADAM_HOME/ADAMpro-assembly-0.1.0.jar
 ```

 ADAMpro can also be started locally, e.g., from an IDE.
-For this, remove the `% "provided"` statements from `build.sbt` and run the main class `org.vitrivr.adampro.main.Startup.
+For this, remove the `% "provided"` statements from `build.sbt` and run the main class `org.vitrivr.adampro.main.Startup` (note that the storage engines have to be running or you have to adjust the config file).

 ## Configuration